d3christ/spanwiki/wiki/manual/travel.md

  2. Society travel awards: By society (above)
  3. ???

- If funding is not available and you are going to present, spanlab may be able to reimburse these conference expenses (ask Brian):
+ If funding is not available and you are going to present, spanlab may be able to reimburse these expenses (ask Brian):

  1. Flights
  2. Accommodation (hotel, AirBnb, etc.)